 Aunt Grace calls me often these days.
 I am realizing that all her sisters are now unable to engage in the long phone conversations they used to have.
 Two have passed away and the other three are more frail than she is, and are sometimes confused, so I think she is trying to connect to them through their daughters.
 I love her calls, which are usually early in the morning, the phone waking me for the day, her voice like musical bells on the other end of the line.
 This morning she asked me for a hard copy of my book, and I explained to her that it doesn't exist three-dimensionally; it's an ebook.
 And then we talked about the worry I'd had about sharing it with family, who I thought might be distressed that I'd aired our family business so publicly.
 She said, "My darling, you are a writer, and writers tell their stories.
 Your mother always understood."
 She eased my heart immeasurably.

-He's a photo someone posted on Facebook from last weekend.
-My son's missing in this one but my daughter and my niece, who made the bus trip from D.C. where she is in dental school, are right there.
+One of my cousins posted photos from last weekend on Facebook today.
+Here's one of my love and me with our daughter and our niece, who made the trip from D.C. where she is in dental school.

 Thursday, April 10, 2014

 My cousin Helen teaches me not to care so much.
 About anything.
 She helps me tune in to what I am feeling, the truth of it, she helps me welcome it so that it can move right on through.
 She helps me release fear, sorrow, attachment.
 She is really a powerfully aware soul, and this morning, once again, she popped up at a moment when I really needed her, even though neither of us really knew it at first.
 This was our exchange over text this morning (Helen's texts are in italics):

 Hi cuz, sorry I didn't make it to the funeral.
 I heard it was lovely.